cucumber/cucumber-jvm-scala/RELEASING.md

 make version
 ```

 Check if branch name and version are as expected.
-To change version run:
+To change version, update the _version.sbt_ file:

 ```
-mvn versions:set -DnewVersion=X.Y.Z-SNAPSHOT
+version in ThisBuild := "6.8.3-SNAPSHOT"
 ```

 ## Secrets ##